otabv/mah-webb.github.io/courses/da606a/workshops/ws4.md

 ##Challenge for next week

 Make processing sketch that reads and visualizes Xively data.
-More info coming soon.
+See [workshop 5](ws5.html) for more info.